 resort hotel.
 Thorpe Park have been cautious about this investment however, partly due to the poor economic climate.

 In 2013, Thorpe Park sought to test the water for the overnight stay market and opted to build a temporary hotel (The Crash Pad) as a trial for a permanent hotel in partnership with Snoozebox.
-Following this trial, for 2014 the Park have decided not to go ahead with a permanent hotel installation for now, but their own version of the Crash Pad temporary hotel, severing their ties with Snoozebox.
+Following the success of this trial, for 2014 the Park severed their ties with Snoozebox and built their own version of the temporary hotel, now open as the Thorpe Shark Hotel.

 2003 MDTP projected an increase in visitors from 1.4 million/year